 Only when we love ourselves again will we be ready to let ourselves find the right person.

-Read also: Why Do So Many Relationships End?
+Read also Why Do So Many Relationships End?

-Falling into the same abusive and wearing dynamic is more common than you think.
+You’ve probably met at least one person who, after they leave a toxic relationship, get right into another one.
+Falling into the same abusive and exhausting dynamic is more common than you think.